Role and Responsibilities

-Behaviour of the manager in an agile company
+The behavior of the manager in an agile company

 As a manager, you should stand back during the sprint.
 Cooperate more with the ScrumMaster and Product Owner.
 The team needs to have space.
-As manager of an agile team, you will get an insight into problems of the team by an observation.
+As manager of an agile team, you will get an insight into the problems of the team by observation.

-From this observation, ideas how to streamline product production will emerge.
+From this observation, ideas on how to streamline product production will emerge.
 In the production this technique is known as Gemba walk – the manager is where the work is.
-It is not uncommon for even such managers that they are on the work field most of their time.
-They observe a work, not people.
+It is not uncommon for even such managers that they are in the work field most of their time.
+They observe work, not people.
 They observe the empty places on the line, unnecessary inventory, machinery, value stream.

 The manager in an agile environment should act in the same way.

-Manager in the agile company replaces command & control style with an empowerment & leadership.
+Manager in the agile company replaces command & control style with empowerment & leadership.
 You should try to ensure that teams have:

 - a purpose,